idriss92/SUnit-Framework/README.md

 For simple user your have to fork the project :
 1. For the repository
-2. Create a Class Library project for your Unit test in Sample Directory
+2. Create a Class Library project for your Unit test in Sample Directory .
+Ex('img src="https://github.com/idriss92/SUnit-Framework/blob/master/Project/SUnit/Nouveau%20projet.PNG')
+3.
  	*  <a><img src="https://github.com/idriss92/SUnit-Framework/blob/master/Project/SUnit/Nouveau%20projet.PNG" title="SUnit.net"</a>

 3. Then Then Create your `TestClass` : Exemple